vishant-mehta/fai-project/README.md

 # IntelliGrade: Enhancing Descriptive Answer Assessment with LLMs

 ## Description
-This project contains Python scripts ([csv_json_convert.py](https://github.com/vishant-mehta/fai-project/blob/main/json_csv_convert.py) and [dataset_generator.py](https://github.com/vishant-mehta/fai-project/blob/main/dataset_generator.py)) for analyzing the MashQA dataset and augmenting it with additional columns: Answer, Score, and Feedback.
-It is designed to run with minimal dependencies.
-Additionally, this repository includes a Streamlit application ([user_interface.py]()) that serves as a UI dashboard for visualizing results from the underlying trained model.
+This project contains Python scripts for analyzing the MashQA dataset and augmenting it with additional columns: Answer, Score, and Feedback.
+The scripts include [csv_json_convert.py](https://github.com/vishant-mehta/fai-project/blob/main/json_csv_convert.py) and [dataset_generator.py](https://github.com/vishant-mehta/fai-project/blob/main/dataset_generator.py), designed to run with minimal dependencies.
+Additionally, this repository includes a Streamlit application, [user_interface.py](https://github.com/vishant-mehta/fai-project/blob/main/user_interface.py), which serves as a UI dashboard for visualizing results from the underlying trained model.

-More details about the project can be found in the [project report](https://github.com/vishant-mehta/fai-project/blob/main/FAI_Project.pdf)
+More details about the project can be found in the [project report](https://github.com/vishant-mehta/fai-project/blob/main/FAI_Project.pdf).

 ## Installation
 Make sure you have Python 3.x installed on your system.
 You can check your Python version by running: